shakib384/Bubble_in_Wedge/README.md

 Bash
 sbatch job.sh
+(To run Phase 2, ensure the Phase 1 dump file is present in the output directory and adjust your parameter flags accordingly before submission).

 📊 Post-Processing
 Outputs, including interface geometry .dat files and cross-sectional .png renders, are generated in the out/ directory.